The Future is Now !

 "Science is the peer-reviewed academic journal of the American Association for the Advancement of Science (AAAS) and one of the world's top academic journals..."

-Article title : Political science
+Article title : Science in science fiction

-Article title : Pseudoscience
+Article title : Cognitive science

 Science is a systematic discipline that builds and organises knowledge in the form of testable hypotheses and predictions about the universe.
 Modern science